PervazGolrang/Project2-VRF-LITE_OSPF-BGP_RedistributionLab/docs/bgp_ospf_plan.md

 ### Notes:

-* Confederation used to simulate scalable SP BGP
+* Confederation used to simulate scalable SP-BGP
 * BGP used between PE and CE (or OSPF redistributed)

 ---